-Gasper contribution to charities continued with his time at American Cancer Society where he was a board member for 5 years.
-During his time with the American Cancer Society Gasper and the other board members were instrumental in helping to create the Cancer Center at Community Hospital.
+Gasper's contribution to charities continued with his time at the American Cancer Society where he was a board member for 5 years.
+Gasper and the other board members were instrumental in helping to create the Cancer Center at Community Hospital.

 On Saturday afternoons Gasper can be found at San Carlos Cathedral as he performs the duties of usher and Eucharistic minister at the 4pm Mass.
-This is where Gasper's gives thanks to God for the many blessing he has been given.
+This is where Gasper gives thanks to God for the many blessing he has been given.
 Starting with his wife Carmela, his four wonderful children and 6 grandchildren.
 Gasper is forever grateful to his parents for leaving a place that they loved in search of a better life in Monterey.

 Gasper wants to thank the Italian Heritage Society for this Honor.